Write for Us

 If you have an original idea or an interesting take on a current development in the streaming wars sphere, we want to know about it.
 Please send your pitch to [email protected], and we’ll be in touch if your enquiry is of interest to us.
 As we receive lots of pitches every day, we thank you in advance for your patience in receiving a response.

 Please note we will be in touch only if your idea and experience matches our needs.
 We will then assign an editor to correspond with you.
-You may be required to complete an assessment to demonstrate your writing ability before being able to submit a post for us.
+You may be required to complete an assessment to demonstrate your writing ability before being able to submit an article for us.

 What we’re looking for

-- Writers must title their email ‘Guest Post Request’ in order to reach the correct mailbox.
+- Writers must title their email ‘Pitch Request’ in order to reach the correct mailbox.

 - We will not accept pre-written articles – please only send ideas.